-By Shanti Brien • November 18, 2017•Law School, Other Law School Issues, Features, Advice on Passing the Bar Exam
+By Shanti Brien • November 18, 2017•Law School, Other Law School Issues, Features, Bar Exam

 It felt good to have the Bar Exam on the calendar, even if it was four months away.
 Lilli was nine months old; she had slept through the night about three times.
 I looked forward to using my brain to master legal subjects I never learned in law school.